SimonBFink/Comparing_Beatles_Masters/README.md

-Exploring the Orchestra Library with Python
+COMPARING BEATLES' MASTERS
 My final project for Spring 2023 Code Louisville, Data Analysis with Python

 PROJECT TITLE:

-Exploring the Orchestra Library with Python
+Comparing Beatles' Masters, 2009 and 2015

 PROJECT DESCRIPTION:

-The aim of this project is to work my school orchestra library in Python.
+The aim of this project is to use the tools of python to compare different versions of the same song that the Beatles have released in the Digital Streaming era.

-I am the Strings Director at a K—12 Independent School.
-As our school's Strings program is just getting going, I am building a library of music for the student ensembles to play.
-As I order and gather music, I enter each new piece into a Google sheet (which I downloaded as a .csv file).

-With all the amazing tools of python, including pandas and Matplotlib, I am able to edit and explore the library in a number of ways.
+In the last two decades, the Beatles have re-released their classic albums and singles several times digitally.
+Often times, the new release features new "mastering".
+What is mastering?
+To quite iZotope software's page:

+    Mastering is the final polish that turns a finished mix into a release that’s ready for listeners to experience on all devices—from tiny iPhone speakers to massive dance club sound systems.

+The Beatles have always been famous for using cutting edge technology in their recordings, and these recent releases are no exception.
+The new masters are made from the original audio by some of the leading audio professionals working today.

+In this project we'll be focusing on two versions of "Strawberry Fields Forever."
+One is from 2009 and the other is from 2015.
+Both use the same original audio recorded in 1967.

+One well known trend in audio mastering is that things get progressively louder and louder.
+Louder tends to sound "better" and more ear-catching (at least on initial listen), so there has long been a temptation to produce louder and louder masters.
+This has been true at least since the 1960's, if not before.
+New digital audio technology gives audio engineers even more tools to make the music louder.

+This project will compare the loudness of the two versions of "Strawberry Fields Forever" by looking at the amplitude of the audio files.

 THE DATA
-Each row of data describes one piece of music in the library.
-Columns have data about the title, composer name, instrumentation, performance history (at the school), and other information.
+The data we'll import includes two .wav audio files.

 PACKAGES NEEDED:
 pandas
 matplotlib
 numPy
 matplotlib.pyplot
+ipynb

 PROJECT FEATURES
-1. Imported data from a .csv file
+1. Imported data from a .wav files.
-2. Cleaned and sorted data using pandas
+2. Manipulated data: cleaned it up and made it usable.
-3. Analyzed 5 aspects of the data using pandas
+3. Analyzed aspects of the data including song length, lenghth of silence before and after music, and the mean amplitude of each version.
-4. Visualized the data in 2 bar charts with Matplotlib
+4. Visualized the data in 2 plots with matplotlib.
-5. Interpreted the data in the Jupiter Notebook file
+5. Interpreted the data in the Jupiter Notebook file.

-SPECIAL INSTRUCTIONS:
+INSTRUCTIONS:
-N/A
+1. Open the folder ("Final_Project").
+2. Open the "ComparingAudio.ipynb" file as a Jupyter Notebook.
+3. Press "Run All" if the code hasn't been run yet.
+4. Read and scroll down to see the coding steps, visualization, and interpretation.